 Coaching – This is usually a one-on-one interaction in which you meet about 2-4 times a month.
 Sessions are typically an hour long and can take place via video, email, Voxer, or texting.
 A coach works with you and assigns action items for your business.

 You can discuss personality types and what exactly you need from your coach to propel you forward.
 I chose my coach to help me grow my agency holistically.
-We’ve overhauled our departments and messaging, and set up our membership community in the time we’ve worked together.
+We’ve overhauled our departments and messaging in the time we’ve worked together.
 So the return on my investment has been significant.

 Vet the Coach